Do you have a party planning blog? Are you are looking for ways to promote your party blog posts and increase your traffic?

 Facebook and Google+ have groups and communities all about party planning and styling.
 To find groups, I just did a quick search for party ideas and joined ones that sparked my interest.

 As a blogger, it’s important to find ways to connect with other people in your niche.
 I’ve discovered quite a few bloggers and party shops on Instagram and in Facebook groups.

 It’s beneficial to find people you connect with and support each other.
 I’ve collaborated with party shops to used their party printables and supplies in my party setups.
 Shops love it when you use their products in a creative way and share with your audience.
 It’s free advertising for them!

 Don’t be afraid to step out of your comfort zone and interact with other bloggers who are in a difference niche then you.
 I’ve interacted quite a bit on Instagram with food and lifestyle bloggers and I’ve gained valuable relationships in the process.

 3. Promote Your Party Blog on Social Media

 Interacting on social media is a must if you want to build your audience and interact with others.
-I’ve connected my blog to Facebook, Twitter, Google+, Bloglovin’, Instagram and Pinterest.
-I’ve actually put Pinterest in it’s own category because it’s considered to be a search engine similar to Google.
+I’ve connected my blog to Facebook, Twitter, Bloglovin’, Instagram and Pinterest. *Note: I put Pinterest in it’s own category, because it’s a search engine similar to google.

 I’ve found that it’s the most effective to choose 2-3 of your favorite social media platforms and consistently share your blog posts and ideas.
 It’s important to post almost daily to keep your audience engaged in your topic.